 The intellectuals at the time used length and weight derived from and inspired by nature along with their fractions and decimal multiples.
 Soon, it became the standard of both Europe and France.

-Age of Enlightenment
+The Age of Enlightenment

-The metric system’s history dates back to the early ninth century when much of France was a part of the Holy Roman Empire but later became a part of France itself.
+The metric system’s history dates back to the early ninth century, when much of France was a part of the Holy Roman Empire but later became a part of France itself.
 At the time, Emperor Charlemagne standardized the units of measure.
 He worked hard to standardize the units for mass and length throughout his empire.

 This was a time when rational and irrational numbers were argued.
 As a result, Simon Stevin stepped up and generalized the use of the decimal system in Europe.
-The year 1586, saw Stevin publishing a small pamphlet called “the tenth”, which historians credit for serving as the basis of modern notation for decimal fractions.
+The year 1586 saw Stevin publishing a small pamphlet called “the tenth,” which historians credit for serving as the basis of modern notation for decimal fractions.

 Body Measures and Artefacts

-However, with time, the problems of non-reproducible artifacts became evident as they were either stolen, rusted or simply lost at times.
-When a new royal standard had to be cast, it was different from the old one and therefore, the replicas of both old and new ones popped up and were used.
+However, with time, the problems of non-reproducible artifacts became evident as they were either stolen, rusted, or simply lost at times.
+When a new royal standard had to be cast, it was different from the old one, and therefore, the replicas of both old and new ones popped up and were used.
 The artifact was called “toise” and existed throughout the 18th century.

 Clocks and Pendulums

-Huygens’ work along with the likes of Mouton attracted interest and helped contribute to the determination of a standard unit of length.
+Huygens’ work, along with the likes of Mouton, attracted interest and helped contribute to the determination of a standard unit of length.

 Late 18th Century

-In 1783, British inventor James Watt after experiencing complications and difficulties communicating with German scientists called for a global decimal measurement system.
+In 1783, British inventor James Watt after experiencing complications and difficulties communicating with German scientists, called for a global decimal measurement system.
 Several years later, the French sent a proposal to Britain and the United States.

 Implementation in Revolutionary France